zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 # Working with data

+<a name="working-with-data-overview"></a>
 ## Overview

 The Azure Portal UX provides unique data access challenges.
 Many blades and parts may be displayed at the same time, each of which instantiates a new `ViewModel` instance.
 Each `ViewModel` often needs access to the same or related data.
 To optimize for these interesting data-access patterns, extensions follow specific patterns that consist of code organization and data management.

 The following sections discuss these patterns and how to apply them to an extension.

 * **Code organization**